-- i.
-An employee of a PRIVATE company, business, or individual for wages, salary, or commissions? - A GOVERNMENT employee (Federal, State, county, or local)? - 3.
-SELF-EMPLOYED in OWN business, professional practice or farm-business incorporated? - 4.
-SELF_EMPLOYED in OWN business, professional practice or farm-business not incorporated? - 5.
-Working WITHOUT PAY in family business or farm? - 8.
-Residue - 9.
-Out of universe
+1. An employee of a PRIVATE company, business, or

+- A GOVERNMENT employee (Federal, State, county, or local)? - SELF-EMPLOYED in OWN business, professional practice or farm-business incorporated? - 4.
+SELF-EMPLOYED in OWN business, professional practice or farm-business not incorporated? - 5.
+Working WITHOUT PAY in family business or farm?